Bayesian variance change point detection with credible sets: Product of single change point models

 Algorithm~\ref{alg:prisca_fit} outputs $L$ vectors $\bfalpha_l$ and the matrix $[a_{t,l},b_{t,l}]_{l=1:L,t=1:T}$.
 Each vector can be processed independently to give a point estimate and a credible set.
 When $L>K$, there are $L-K$ redundant vectors that should not capture any effect, and we expect the corresponding vector $\bfalpha$ to be fairly flat.
 No matter what $\bfalpha$ looks like, criteria \eqref{eq:point}-\eqref{eq:cs} will return a point estimate and a credible set, even with $\bfalpha$ is as in Figure~\ref{fig:example1} (B) bottom panel.
 Such behavior is not desirable.
 We employ a detection threshold to prevent that, classifying a change point as detected if its corresponding credible set is of cardinality less or equal to half of the sequence length.
 Thus,

 The threshold $T/2$ is somewhat arbitrary, but our results tend to be entirely insensitive for this threshold as $\bfalpha$ is either very diffuse or very concentrated.

 One could wonder whether an alternative to the $L-K$ redundant vectors being flats is two or more $\alpha_l$ concentrating around the same or a similar time instance.
 While in theory, this could happen, empirically, we see this happening only in the first algorithm's iterations and then disappear as we iterate the algorithm until convergence via backfitting (see below).
-Nevertheless, in the implementation, we also include a postprocessing step that removes overlapping credible sets, as done by \cite{wang2020simple}.
-We study this issue in the supplementary material (Section S2).
+Nevertheless, in the implementation, we also include a postprocessing step that removes overlapping credible sets, as done in related works \cite{wang2020simple}.
+We study this issue in Section~\ref{sec:sim_robu}.

 To choose $L$, one could have prior information over $K$, as in the liver procurement example.
 In which case, the choice is simple as we can set it equal to that.
-Lacking prior knowledge, a heuristic is to run Algorithm~\ref{alg:prisca_fit} for multiple $L$s starting from one, and stop to increase $L$ when $\hat{K}$ stops rising.
+Lacking prior knowledge, a heuristic is to run Algorithm~\ref{alg:prisca_fit} for multiple values of $L$ starting from one, and stop to increase $L$ when $\hat{K}$ stops rising.
 We call such a heuristic auto-PRISCA, because it is essentially parameter free since $L$ is not required and the algorithm is not sensitive to $a_0$ as long as it is small.
 A final possibility is to use the localization rate $\sqrt{T\log T}$ as the minimum spacing condition and set $L$ equal to a number proportional to $T/\sqrt{T\log T}$.

 Finally, we notice that each iteration of Algorithm~\ref{alg:prisca_fit} requires a worst-case cost of $O(TL)$.
 This is not a problem in practice since the algorithm typically requires a small number of iterations to converge.
 Thus, for typical datasets Algorithm~\ref{alg:prisca_fit} has an effective overall computational complexity of $O(TL)$.